 Base – Needs to be deep enough to allow for 1 inch of water over the lid and then an additional 2 inches for air space.
 This will help to prevent boil-over.

 Rack – Holds jars up off the bottom and side of the canner, as well as keeps them in an upright position when boiling.

-Lid – Keeps the water boiling during the whole process.
+Lid – Keeps the temperature inside the canner consistent which keeps the water boiling during the whole process.

-Foods having very little natural acid, a 4.6 pH level or low can be processed using a water-boiling method.
+Foods having very little natural acid, a 4.6 pH level or lower can be processed using a water-boiling method.
 This category contains the following: